Cacti/plugin_thold/README.md

 Manipulation is the RPN Expression type.
 This Data Manipulation type allows you to use RPN Expressions to determine the value to be evaluated.
 It can include other Data Sources in the Cacti graph in addition to the selected Data Source.
-It follows closely RRDtools RPN logic, and most RRDtool RPN functions are supported.
+It follows closely RRDtool's RPN logic, and most RRDtool RPN functions are supported.

 If you plan on using the Threshold Daemon to increase the scalability of your